centridsol/EFCoreAutoMigrator/README.md

 ```

 **A note of MigrateDB():**

-The example above

-EFCoreAutoMigrator migrated your database by first generating a complete script that it will run when migrating you database (this is done when you call `PrepareMigration()`).
+EFCoreAutoMigrator migrates your database by first generating a complete script that it will run when migrating you database (this is done when you call `PrepareMigration()`).
 This means we can run `MigrateDB()` as a transactional process, which we do.
-If this fails, no changes will be made to you database, and you can still get the script it was trying to run.
+If this fails, no changes will be made to your database, and you can still get the script it was trying to run.

 ## EFCoreAutoMigrator Configuration

 ### ShouldAllowDestructive

 This is used to state whether desctructive migrations are allowed or not.
-If not, and exception will occur when you run the `PrepareMigration()` command.
+If not, and exception will occur when you run the `PrepareMigration()` method.
 Default is false.

 Usage example:
 ```c#